piaoyh/Cryptocol/README.md

       of it for the Unions ---
       [`SmallUInt`](https://docs.rs/cryptocol/latest/cryptocol/number/small_uint/trait.SmallUInt.html#trait.SmallUInt)
 <!--
-- [ ] Trait SmallUInt and its implementation for primitive data types --- SmallUInt
+- [ ] Trait SmallSInt and its implementation for primitive data types --- SmallSInt
       ===> Moved to Roadmap for ver.
 2.0
 -->